nuejs/nue/packages/nuejs.org/docs/tutorial.md

 ## Content
-In Nue, content is stored separately from other site elements, like navigation, SEO metadata, and layouts.
+In Nue, content is stored separately from other site elements, like layouts and stylinng.
 This organization keeps content easily accessible and well-structured.

 ### SEO and Metadata